MoneyLion/front-end-code-review-challenge/README.md

 ## Scenario

 Imagine an early-career engineer on your team proposes this code as a ***prototype*** for your new art search application.
 It technically meets the product requirements, but the code has ***lots*** of room for improvement.
 You have plenty of time to rework things, so you can use this code review to asychronously guide and educate your colleague.

-Do not worry about hurting their feelings.
-This is a tough engineer that's hungry to learn and is eager for criticism.
+**Do not worry about hurting anyone's feelings.** This is a tough engineer that's hungry to learn and is eager for criticism.

 ## Instructions